William McIlvanney Campus, Kilmarnock

 An investment of £45.303m in the merger of Kilmarnock Academy, James Hamilton Academy, New Farm Primary and Early Childhood Centre, Silverwood Primary and 2-18 provision for Gaelic education, will result in the development of a new state-of-the-art learning environment for children and young people as well as flexible facilities for the community.
 The new build has been named William McIlvanney Campus and will be located on the site of the existing James Hamilton Academy and New Farm Primary and Early Childhood Centre on Sutherland Drive, Kilmarnock.

-- Work is progressing well on site and is still on schedule for completion in March 2018.
-Internal fit out is underway, decoration has commenced and floor coverings are being laid in some areas.
+- Work is progressing well on site with internal fit out progressing throughout and is on schedule for completion on 30 March 2018.

 Find out about the consultation exercise.